Architecture

 • Execution mode abstractionTGocciaExecutor is the abstract class; TGocciaInterpreterExecutor and TGocciaBytecodeExecutor implement it independently

-• Shared execution substrate — Both modes share the same value types, core scope model, runtime extension mechanism, and mark-and-sweep GC
+• Shared execution substrate — Both execution modes share the same value types, core scope model, runtime extension mechanism, and mark-and-sweep GC

 • Goccia-specific — The bytecode VM operates directly on TGocciaValue, not a generic VM abstraction